 Terry earned her bachelor’s degree in nursing and an MBA from University of Phoenix.
 She is a graduate of the San Jose Hospital School of Nursing Diploma Program.
 Terry is certified in Lean Systems and has completed Sutter Health’s Management and Clinical Excellence program.

-Melody joined SSCD in 2017 after serving 19 years as Executive Director for the Palo Alto Medical Foundation’s (PAMF) Division of Ambulatory Surgery Centers (ASC).
+Melody joined SSCD in 2017 after serving 19 years as executive director for the Palo Alto Medical Foundation’s Division of Surgery.

 Melody grew up in South Africa, where she began her career as a nurse working in the operating theater.
 Her many professional certifications include Certified Administrator Surgery Center (CASC) and Certified Nurse Operating Room (CNOR).

-In 2017, Melody received the Carol Emmott Fellowship for Woman Leaders in Health—an honor granted each year to a select number of exceptional female leaders in healthcare.
+In 2017, Melody received the Carol Emmott Fellowship for Woman Leaders in Health—an honor granted each year to a select number of exceptional female leaders in health care.
 In 2016, the Silicon Valley Business Journal recognized her with its Silicon Valley Women of Influence award.